L-X-T/ssi-essentials/labs/08_reactive_forms.md

     </p>
     </details>

 7. Register for ``valueChanges`` on your ``editForm`` and output the received value on the console in order to keep up to date with changes to the form.
+Please note: If you cannot see any debug messages in your DevTools Console, please make sure you checked "Verbose" in your "Default Levels" settings.

     <details>
     <summary>Show source</summary>